 This course provides an introductory level opportunity for the application of skills and techniques developed in the Basic Teaching Skills for Riding course.
-The student will assist an instructor to develop their practical skills and stimulate their awareness and response to issues involving safety.
-Prerequisite: EQ 248.
-Offered Fall and Spring semesters
+The student will assist an instructor to

 EQ 275 - Riding Instruction Practicum

 This course is designed for the student who wishes to continue develop their skills as a riding instructor.
 The student will be assigned to a weekly riding class to serve as an active teaching assistant.
 Teaching skills will be evaluated following Certified Horsemanship Association (CHA) standards.
 Special Conditions: Permission of Instructor.
 Must have attained Hackers rank and completed EQ 248 & EQ 257 Offered infrequently.